 Legal Separation in Oregon: The Basics

 While the decision to divorce is clear-cut for some people, the complexity of emotional, financial and parenting needs associated with a marriage motivates some spouses to consider other, non-divorce options to restructure their marriage.
-These may include a trial physical separation (moving out), separating finances while continuing to cohabitate, and the most comprehensive alternative, legal separation.
+These may include a trial physical separation (moving out), separating finances while continuing to cohabitate, and the most comprehensive legal alternative, legal separation.
+This article explains why people may choose a legal separation vs divorce.

 The Similarities of Divorce and Legal Separation